 Professor, Sustainability Governance, Institute for Sustainable Futures, University of Technology Sydney

-Chris is a transdisciplinary academic who focuses on governance for sustainable futures.
-He is a senior research fellow of the Earth System Governance Project and a member of the Sustainability Transitions Research Network.
+Chris is a transdisciplinary academic who focuses on governance and social change for sustainable futures.
+He is Lead Steward of the Meta-Narrative Working Group for the SDG Transformations Forum and a senior research fellow of the Earth System Governance Project.

 Chris is also a member of the editorial boards for two journals – Futures and Journal of Futures Studies.